apache/trafficserver/doc/reference/configuration/records.config.en.rst

    Enables (``1``) or disables (``0``) the Congestion Control option, which configures Traffic Server to stop forwarding HTTP requests to origin servers when they become congested.
 Traffic Server sends the client a message to retry the congested origin server later.
-Refer to :ref:`Using Congestion Control <http-proxy-caching#UsingCongestionControl>`.
+Refer to :ref:`using-congestion-control`.

 .. ts:cv:: CONFIG proxy.config.http.flow_control.enabled INT 0